Good Agricultural and Collection Practices VS Good Manufacturing Practices (GACP vs GMP)

-PIC/S Annex 7 details the transition from GACP into GMP as the table below:
+PIC/S Annex 7 details the transition from GACP vs GMP as the table below:

 * Manufacturers should ensure that these steps are carried out in accordance with the marketing authorisation/registration.
 For those initial steps that take place in the field, as justified in the marketing authorisation/registration, the standards of Good Agricultural and Collection Practice for starting materials of herbal origin (GACP) is applicable.
 GMP is applicable to further cutting and drying steps.

 ** Regarding the expression from plants and distillation, if it is necessary for these activities to be an integral part of harvesting to maintain the quality of the product within the approved specifications, it is acceptable that they are performed in the field, provided that the cultivation is in compliance with GACP.
 These circumstances should be regarded as exceptional and justified in the relevant marketing authorisation/ registration documentation.
 For activities carried out in the field, appropriate documentation, control, and validation according to the GMP principles should be assured.
 Regulatory authorities may carry out GMP inspections of these activities in order to assess compliance.

 More jargon and caveats!
 What does this all mean?